 - Completion of at least three years of high school math and science - four years of math and science are highly recommended

-- Complete and submit an online PA Scholars application for admission and submit all required materials (transcripts, ACT or SAT scores, etc.) Indicate one of the approved degrees and "Pre-PA" as your pre-professional program.
+- Complete and submit an online PA Scholars application for admission.
+Indicate one of the approved degrees and "Pre-PA" as your pre-professional program.

 - Approved majors include: